 Pros & Cons of Stuffed Toys & Interactive Food Games

-Should you throw away your pet’s food bowl as Fun Paw Care, contemporary ethologists and educated dog trainers advocate doing?
+Should you throw away your pet’s food bowl as Fun Paw Care, contemporary ethologists and up-to-date certified behaviorists and dog trainers advocate doing?
 I was with one of my clients and their gorgeous Portuguese Water Dog named Charlie (name changed) who is a highly motivated, energetic, young working dog puppy.
 My clients are in their mid-sixties, in good shape but still can’t exercise him as his body and breed yearned for.
 My clients love Charlie dearly but also have very busy lives and not enough time to train or exercise him.
-When going over to their house, it was obvious that Charlie was under exercised both mentally and physically.
+When going over to their house, it was obvious that Charlie was under-exercised both mentally and physically.
 This bored, “unemployed” dog was dying to “do something” aka, work, and because of his sedate lifestyle, undesirable behavior manifestation were occurring such as excess barking, nipping at the sheets on the bed, peoples clothes, scratching at people to play, jumping on everyone, counter surfing…etc. The list goes on and on.

 Dog Behavior Problems